 The ‘Bedroom Tax’ is the name given to a reduction in the Housing Costs Element included in a Universal Credit award for social housing tenants.
 It can be applied if your landlord is a Housing Association or Local Authority/Council.

-It applies if, according to the government, you have more bedrooms than they think you need.
+It applies if, according to the government, you have more bedrooms than you need.

 Your Housing Costs Element will be reduced by an amount equal to 14% of your total rent and eligible service charges if you are regarded as having one ‘extra’ bedroom; or by 25% of your total rent and eligible service charges if you are regarded as having two or more ‘extra’ bedrooms.